ultravioletrs/cocos/test/manual/algo/README.md

 # Algorithm

-Agent accepts binaries programs, python scripts, and wasm files.
+Agent accepts binaries programs, python scripts, Docker images and wasm files.
 It runs them in a sandboxed environment and returns the output.

 ## Python Example